 Embedded network register

-Majority of people selling/supplying electricity through an embedded network need to register with us for an electricity licensing exception.
+The majority of people selling/supplying electricity through an embedded network need to register with us for an electricity licence exception.

-All caravan parks, holiday parks, residential land lease parks, manufactured home estates and retirement villages with an embedded network must register with us, regardless of how many customers reside at the site.
+All caravan parks, holiday parks, marinas, residential land lease parks, manufactured home estates and retirement villages with an embedded network must register with us, regardless of how many customers are located at the site.

 Check if you need to register